sherrymaooo/INDE577-TIANYIMAO/Supervised learning/K-Nearest-Neighbors/README.md

 * Illustration
 * Advantages and Disadvantages
 * Hard code of KNN classifier and regressor
-* Application on classification problem using *wine* dataset
+* Application on classification problem
-* Application on regression problem using *boston housing* dataset
+* Application on regression problem using
 * Impact of *k* in KNN

 ## Dataset used in applications